Frequently Asked Questions

 You can download an enrolment form from our How to Apply page.

 Registration for courses is usually open from May until (and including) registration week.
-In order to avoid the long queues during Welcome Week, you are strongly advised to register before 12th September 2013.
-Registration then stops until Welcome Week, which starts 16th September 2013 in the south wing of the in the Samuel Alexander building, number 67 on Campus Map Monday to Thursday 10:00 to 13:00 and again 14:00 to 16:00 (note this is a change to previously advertised).
+In order to avoid the long queues during Welcome Week, you are strongly advised to register before 12th September 2014.
+Registration then stops until Welcome Week, which starts 15th September 2014 in the south wing of the in the Samuel Alexander building, number 67 on Campus Map Monday to Thursday 10:00 to 13:00 and again 14:00 to 16:00.
 This will be conducted on a first-come first-served basis; therefore we strongly recommend you do not leave it too late.

 Again, please note that after 12th September you can only enrol in person during registration week at our registration desk.
 You need to be ready to make a payment on enrolment

 Our preferred form of payment is by cheque, made payable to 'The University of Manchester', to be sent to the LEAP office (see 'Where are you based?' above).
-You can also pay by credit/debit card - a form can be sent on request - or in person in our office (by credit / debit card).
+You can also pay by credit/debit card in the LEAP office or on the phone.
 Note that we cannot accept Solo cards.

 Members of the staff will be attending the same courses as undergraduate/postgraduate students of the University of Manchester and members of the public.
 However, most undergraduate students are likely to attend the daytime courses.
 The courses were originally designed to provide language skills to non-specialists (i.e. those not taking language degrees) but it was later decided to open them up to the other category of students.
 We believe this will provide for a stimulating and challenging mix of students.

-We will indicate if the text book has been approved for the academic year.
+We will indicate if the text book has been approved for the academic year on the main page for each language.
 If in doubt, it is better to wait until the course starts for confirmation.
 The tutor will have some material to get you started in week one.

 Please note it is very important that academic registration is completed.